 The worldwide prevalence of congenital hypothyroidism is 1 in 1300 to 1 in 4000 births.
-Female and infants with gestational age >40 weeks are at increased risk of developing this condition.
-Differences in the incidence of this condition in different areas of the world may be due to iodine deficiency or type of screening methods used.
+Females and infants with gestational age >40 weeks are at increased risk of developing this condition.
+Differences in the incidence of this condition in different areas of the world may be due to iodine deficiency or the type of screening methods used.

 How Congenital Hypothyroidism Is Diagnosed?

 Congenital hypothyroidism is diagnosed through the following methods;

 Through the preliminary examination of the infant is done when hypothyroidism is suspected.